 Alps, to me, has always been that place.

-Sandwiched between Gokul’s, the dive bar that somehow always feels larger than it was the last time you visited it, and Bademiya, the food equivalent of a Salman Khan starrer in one of the many Colaba bylanes, Alps was a wondrous oddity.
-It stood around the corner from arguably the busiest lane in town teeming with thousands of tourists and locals at any given point and yet it remained invisible but useful.
+Sandwiched between Gokul’s, the dive bar that somehow always feels larger than it was the last time you visited it, and Bademiya, the food equivalent of a Salman Khan starrer,in one of the many Colaba bylanes, Alps was a wondrous oddity.
+It stood around the corner from the busiest lane in town teeming with thousands of tourists and locals at any given point and yet remained invisible.
+But useful.
 There was always a table available at Alps even when you entered the bulky wooden door reluctantly.
 Put off by the compactness of the food and bar menu, someone I knew once joked that Alps was where you went when Gokul, Social, Cafe Mondegar, Leopold Cafe, and having a good night out, was out of your reach.

 Bombay is the kind of city where people readily carve a room in their lives for places.